Channels are an important snap concept. They define which release of a snap is installed and tracked for updates.

-A branch is an optional finer subdivision of a channel for a published snap that allows for the creation of a short-lived sequences of snaps that can be published on demand by snap developers to help with fixes or temporary experimentation.
+A branch is an optional finer subdivision of a channel for a published snap that allows for the creation of a short-lived sequences of snaps that can be pushed on demand by snap developers to help with fixes or temporary experimentation.

 After 30 days with no further updates, a branch will be closed automatically.
 The replacement snap will then be chosen as it would be with closed channels (see below).
 For example, beta/fix-for-bug123 will fall back to beta after the fix-for-bug123 branch is closed.

 A channel can be closed by a snap publisher when there is no longer a snap that fits a channel’s original purpose or specification.

 For example, when a specific risk-level channel is closed, the snap store will select a snap from a more conservative risk-level of the same track.
 If the original channel is re-opened, snaps will once again be selected from the original channel.

 This approach is commonly used for beta testing.
 If a snap is following a beta channel that’s then closed, the store will offer the snap from the candidate channel.
 If candidate isn’t available, the snap from stable will be selected.
 If the beta channel re-opens, the snap will once again be selected from beta.